Stay safe and healthy abroad

 Before You Depart

-- Take out appropriate travel insurance before traveling and make sure it covers you for all the activities you want to do.
+- Take out appropriate travel insurance before travelling and make sure it covers you for all the activities you want to do.

 - Learn about the laws, customs and entry requirements of the country you’re visiting and understand how they differ from home, check www.gov.uk/foreign-travel-advice.

-- Check your passport is valid, fill out the emergency details, look after it while traveling and keep it in a safe place.
+- Check your passport is valid, fill out the emergency details, look after it while travelling and keep it in a safe place.
 Make sure you have all necessary visas.

 - Make copies of important travel documents, take a picture or make copies and store them securely using a secure data storage site.